vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-spike/index.md

 As **you've** seen from the two paths, the same evidence can lead to two different, entirely correct decisions.
 The crucial variable was the team's context.
 Path A wasn't a "failure," and Path B wasn't "smarter."
 They were different answers to the same question, tailored to the reality of the people who would have to build and operate the system.

 For the remainder of the CityPulse series, we will follow the narrative of **Path B**, where **you** and **your** team proceed with the EDA.
 This will allow us to explore the next set of challenges in building and operating a modern, distributed system.

-## Further Reading

-*   Martin Fowler's article on [**"Spikes"**](https://martinfowler.com/bliki/Spike.html), which gives a concise overview of the concept and its origins in Extreme Programming.
-*   [***The Lean Startup***](https://www.theleanstartup.com/principles) by Eric Ries.
-While not about spikes specifically, its core "Build-Measure-Learn" philosophy is the strategic foundation for why we run experiments like spikes to get validated learning.